wisq/wfalert/README.md

 ### Set up filters

 1. Create a config file.
-    * For my own personal config, see `filters.exs`; you can base yours on that.
+    * For my own personal config, see `wisq/filters.exs`; you can base yours on that.
     * See [Filter logic](#filter-logic) below.
 2. Run `mix wfalert.alerts <path to your config file>` and ensure the current alerts are filtered the way you want.